widoriezebos/Thoth/README.md

 # Thoth
 Simple yet powerful Markdown based Documentation System for professional documentation writers.
-(Although serious bloggers might like Thoth too)
+(Although serious bloggers might like Thoth too).
+Sort of on-premise Gitbooks.

 ## In a hurry?
 - Markdown (text based) editing helps you focus on content and structure so you can ignore layout while writing